Strategic goals objectives: How to set + 65 examples

 Examples of internal strategic goals

-These examples do not represent Asana’s goals, and are merely included here for educational purposes.
+These examples do not represent Asana's goals and are included here for educational purposes only.

-65. Attain maximum workplace safety score rating within the next three years.
+6. Attain a maximum workplace safety score rating within the next three years.

 Achieve your goals with goal tracking technology

-Once you develop your goals, you need a clear way to track, measure, and communicate those goals.
-Too often, teams set great goals and then don’t know how to track those goals over time.
+Once you develop your goals, you need a clear way to track, measure, and communicate them.
+Too often, teams set great goals and then lose sight of them over time.

 Free company objectives template